 In 1887 Goodwin & Co. began issuing a set of albumin-print baseball cards with their Old Judge cigarettes.
 It was the first major set of baseball cards and eventually including over 500 players from more than 40 teams.2 The result was nothing short of extraordinary.
 The cards became a sensation among boys, who preferred them even over the cards of scandalously-attired actresses.
 Some communities, fearing that these baseball cards were turning their children into “smoking fiends” (they, of course, were) even banned the cards.
 It was marketing genius.

 Other tobacco companies took notice and in a frenzied advertising war many other brands began offering baseball cards.
-Of course, it didn’t take long for J. B. Duke to win this war and force his competitors (including Allen & Ginter and Goodwin) to join his consortium – the monolithic American Tobacco Company.
+Of course, it didn’t take long for J. B. Duke, who had first gasped the potential of the automatic rolling machine, to win this war and force his competitors (including Allen & Ginter and Goodwin) to join his consortium – the monolithic American Tobacco Company.

 As Dave Jamieson wrote “Conventional wisdom holds that the cigarette launched the baseball card.
 But one could just as easily argue that the baseball card launched the cigarette.”
 3